 Students and teachers can apply to the Committee for approval:

-The Committee meets four times during the school year to consider applications.
+The Committee meets during the school year to consider applications.
 Please ensure that your application is submitted at least 2 weeks before the Committee meets.
 Approval is required before any work commences.

 Schools’ Animal Ethics Committee,